ThomasRen2077/ECE5740Labs/README.md

 ## General Concepts

-The processor is integrated with a test source, test sink, and test memory for testing and evaluation.
+The processor is integrated with a test source, test sink, and test memory.

-Multi-cycle, baseline, and alternative designs are identical.

 We will load a program (and potentially some data) into the test memory before resetting the processor.